aoloe/scribus-manual-book/NOTES.md

     - Select the text frame and "Item > Duplicate/Transform > Multiple Duplicate > By pages" and let Scribus put the frame on all pages where it is needed.
     - For the next chapter create a new frame that you will add to the "Patterns"
     - By double clicking on the pattern item, you can edit and change the chapter title.

+jghali says: "Professional do not layout covers using spreads or facing pages.
+Facing pages simply do not work if spine width is several mm.
+Covers are layouted using single page documents.
+In this context, there is no "inside bleed", just left bleed and right bleed."